-Last week, the Ban Ki-moon Centre participated in its partner Junior Chamber International’s (JCI)‘s World Congress in Goa, India.
+Last week, the Ban Ki-moon Centre’s Associate Julia Zimmerman participated and represented the Centre in its partner Junior Chamber International’s (JCI)‘s World Congress in Goa, India.
 The Centre was introduced to the JCI community at the General Assembly during which a video greeting from Co-chair Heinz Fischer was also screened and shared with the audience from all over the world.

 The Ban Ki-moon Centre also hosted a workshop “The Global Citizen Mindset” and featured advocacy specialists.
 The workshop aimed to help participants understand the concept of advocacy and the role young people can play in advocating for causes they care about.
 It also emphasized different opportunities to engage with advocacy globally.